mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Troubleshooting: Upgrade to the latest Pi bootloader

-If you're running into boot issues with NixOS, you can try installing the latest bootloader with these commands:
+If you're running into boot issues with NixOS, you may need to update your Pi's bootloader and [EEPROM](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-eeprom).

+Boot a recent build of [Raspberry Pi OS (aka "Raspbian")](https://www.raspberrypi.com/software/operating-systems/), then run these command to install the latest bootloader:

 ```bash
 sudo raspi-config nonint do_boot_rom E1 && \
   sudo reboot
 ```

-You can also update to the latest [Raspberry Pi EEPROM](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-eeprom) with these commands:
+To then update the EEPROM, run these commands:

 ```bash
 sudo apt update && \